 Heroku automatically calls collectstatic and prepares your static files for use by WhiteNoise after it uploads your application.
 Check out WhiteNoise documentation for an explanation of how it works and why the implementation is a relatively efficient method for serving these files.

 The steps to set up WhiteNoise to use with the project are given here (and reproduced below):

 $ pip3 install whitenoise

-To install WhiteNoise into your Django application, open /locallibrary/wsgi.py and copy the following text into the bottom of the file.
+To install WhiteNoise into your Django application, open /locallibrary/settings.py, find the

 Optionally, you can reduce the size of the static files when they are served (this is more efficient).
 Just add the following to the bottom of /locallibrary/settings.py:

-# Simplified static file serving. # https://warehouse.python.org/project/whitenoise/ STATICFILES_STORAGE = 'whitenoise.django.GzipManifestStaticFilesStorage'
+# Simplified static file serving. # https://warehouse.python.org/project/whitenoise/ STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'

 The Python requirements of your web application must be stored in a file requirements.txt in the root of your repository.
 Heroku will then install these automatically when it rebuilds your environment.
 You can create this file using pip on the command line (run the following in the repo root):

 After installing all the different dependencies above, your requirements.txt file should have at least these items listed (though the version numbers may be different).
 Please delete any other dependencies not listed below, unless you've explicitly added them for this application.